-In this post we are going to talk about you, and the online habits that could put you at risk of identity theft.
+In this post, we are going to talk about you, and the online habits that could put you at risk of identity theft.
 Not only will we be revealing the kinds of suspicious activity that may indicate you have been targeted by a cybercriminal, but we will discuss why a strict password policy is crucial, and how to implement one.
 Finally, we have a simple self-test for you, to help evaluate your own personal cyber security.

 Major company data breaches have occurred over the past decade, where even the most cautious user could not have avoided having their information leaked.
 Yahoo alone has suffered data breaches that have exposed the personal information of all of its 3 billion accounts.
 When we add in other major data breaches of the last three years, the total comes to over 4.3 billion cases.
 Dropbox, eBay, and LinkedIn were among the high-profile targets.

-Any of these data breaches could have exposed a user’s personal data to a cybercriminal, which could then be used as the initial seed of an attempted identity theft.
+Any of these data breaches could have exposed a user’s personal data to a cybercriminal, which could then be used as the initial seed of identity theft.
 Remember, it only takes one piece of critical personal information in the hands of a cybercriminal to put you at risk personally.

 Although identity theft primarily takes place online, many of the initial signs that you have been targeted will become apparent in the real world.
 Indeed, the symptoms of identity theft often do not occur until after the data breach has already occurred.
 The cybercriminal will have spent some time selling your identity on, and then the perpetrator of the crimes will carry them out.
 All of the suspicious activities below could indicate that you have been the victim of identity theft.
 If two or more of these things happen, you can be certain you have.